quasar0x/fintech-platform-infra/README.md

 Each service:
 	•	Runs as a Kubernetes Deployment
 	•	Uses container images stored in Amazon ECR
-	•	Is deployed via Argo CD (GitOps)
+	•	Is deployed via Argo CD using GitOps principles

 ⸻

 CI – GitHub Actions

-Each microservice has a CI pipeline that:
+Each microservice includes a CI pipeline that:
 	1. Builds a Docker image
 	2. Authenticates to AWS using OIDC
 	3. Pushes the image to Amazon ECR